teverett/Pragmatach/docs/Pragmatach Incubator Proposal.md

 ##Known Risks

 There is a clear risk that Pragmatach will be unable to build a community.
+However, Pragmatach may be able to build a community based on serving a niche need.
+There is a clear need for simple, maintainable server-side support for complex client-side site implementations.
+While existing frameworks, such as Struts2, can be used to provide that support, Pragmatach provides a simpler, easier to implement solution.
+Pragmatach is certainly less capable than broader frameworks, but has the advantage of being simple to set up and capable enough to support its audience.

 ##Documentation